-Arvind Amratlal Patel, aged 69
+Arvind Amratlal Patel, aged 70

 Mr. Patel is a non-executive Director and a member of the audit committee of the Company.
-He has retired with 40 years of experience with several U.S. - based public and private manufacturing companies.
+He was appointed as a non-executive Director of the Group in November 2005.
+Mr. Patel has retired with 40 years of experience with several U.S.-based public and private manufacturing companies.
 After earning his Bachelor's degree in Electrical Engineering from The Maharaja Sayajirao University of Baroda in India, Mr. Patel immigrated to United States to pursue further studies.
 He began his professional career with Culligan International in 1966.
 After working with certain smaller companies, he returned to a management position at Culligan International in 1971 while simultaneously earning his Master's degree in Business Administration from Loyola University Chicago.
-He then joined Internatic Incorporated, an international manufacturer of electrical and electronic products.
+He then joined Intermatic Incorporated, an international manufacturer of electrical and electronic products.
 During his 20 years at Intermatic Incorporated, Mr. Patel held several executive positions, including president and chief operating officer, until his retirement in 2005.
-In addition to the management positions, Mr. Patel was elected to the boards of Intermatic Incorporated and Intermatic - A.T.C., a manufacturing joint venture in China, from July 2000 until his retirement in December 2005.
-Mr. Patel was appointed as a non-executive Director of the Group in November 2005.
+In addition to the management positions, Mr. Patel was elected to the boards of Intermatic Incorporated and Intermatic-A.T.C., a manufacturing joint venture in China, from July 2000 until his retirement in December 2005.
+Since his retirement from full time business activities, Mr. Patel became a partner and a member of the board of directors of TADD LLC, a privately held company engaged in design, manufacture and distribution of LED retro-fit lighting products in U.S.A.
+In January 2011, Mr. Patel was elected to the board of directors of Rogan Corporation, a privately held company engaged in design, manufacture and distribution of sophisticated injection molded plastic components for industrial and consumer applications.

-Wong Chun Kong, aged 49
+Wong Chun Kong, aged 50

 Mr. Wong is a non-executive Director of the Company.
 He is a solicitor of the High Court of Hong Kong and a Partner of Philip K H Wong, Kennedy Y H Wong & Co., Solicitors & Notaries.
 Mr. Wong was educated in both Hong Kong and England.
-He has substantial experience in civil litigation and deals mainly in commercial, personal injuries, banking and administrative law litigation, corporate acquisition and cross-border joint ventures as well as large scale conveyancing projects under home ownership, private sector participation and tenants purchase schemes.
-He had served as a Deputy Adjudicator in 1998.
-He is a member of the Passports Appeal Board and an Adjudicator of the Registration of Persons Tribunal of Hong Kong Special Administrative Region.
-On 10 November 2008, Mr. Wong resigned as a non-executive director of First China Financial Holdings Limited, a company listed on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited.
-Mr. Wong was appointed as a non-executive Director of the Company in February 2008.
+He has substantial experience in civil litigation and deals mainly in commercial, personal injuries, banking and administrative law litigation, corporate acquisition, cross-border joint ventures etc..
+He had served as a Deputy Adjudicator of the Small Claims Tribunal in 1998 and as an Adjudicator of the Registration of Persons Tribunal of Hong Kong Special Administrative Region during period from March, 2005 to February, 2011.
+Mr. Wong was a non-executive director of First China Financial Holdings Limited (a company listed on the Growth Enterprise Market of the Stock Exchange) in 2008.
+He is a member of the Passports Appeal Board of Hong Kong Special Administrative Region and panel member of the Municipal Services Appeals Board of Hong Kong Special Administrative Region.
+Mr. Wong has been a non-executive Director of the Company since February 2008.